baselbers/woocommerce-pdf-invoices/readme.txt

 3. Activate the plugin from the Plugins menu within the WordPress admin.

 == Changelog ==

+= 2.2.10 - July 3, 2015 =

+- Added: Filter for mpdf options
+- Fixed: Email it in not receiving email

 = 2.2.9 - June 22, 2015 =